Logo

 About

 Hello!
-I am a second-year PhD student in the Department of Linguistics at New York University advised by Tal Linzen.
+I am a third-year PhD student in the Department of Linguistics at New York University advised by Tal Linzen.

 I completed a BA in Linguistics at Cornell in May 2020, and then spent a year as a Post-Baccalaureate researcher at Cornell with Marten van Schijndel.